 This stanza is a part of the poem "The Joys of Learning on Graduation Day," which is one of the narrative poems in Holidays Amaze.
 Like the two shoes that have stage rage, we may occasionally want only a single straight path.
 Most times, though, the mazes of our lives completely amaze us.
 Especially on a holiday or on a celebration, we love having the freedom to choose our way amid diverse pathways.

-In addition to being the author of Holidays Amaze, Dr. Karen Petit is the author of four Christian novels: Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims.
-She is thankful to God for the many wonderful people and positive aspects of her life.
+In addition to being the author of Holidays Amaze, Dr. Karen Petit is the author of four Christian novels: Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, and a second book of poetry: Amazing Holiday Paws.
+Petit is thankful to God for the many wonderful people and animals in her life.

 Many Good Thanks Blog: